frankban/django-endless-pagination/doc/twitter_pagination.rst

 .. code-block:: html+django

     <h2>Entries:</h2>
-    {% for object in objects %}
+    {% for entry in entries %}
         {# your code to show the entry #}
     {% endfor %}

 Split the template
 ~~~~~~~~~~~~~~~~~~

-A response to an Ajax request should not return the entire template,
+The response to an Ajax request should not return the entire template,
-but only the portion of the page to update or add.
+but only the portion of the page to be updated or added.
-So it is convenient to extrapolate from the template the part containing
+So it is convenient to extract from the template the part containing the
-entries and use the new one to render the context if the request is Ajax.
+entries, and use it to render the context if the request is Ajax.
-The main template will include the other, so it is convenient to put
+The main template will include the extracted part, so it is convenient
-the page template name in the context.
+to put the page template name in the context.

 *views.py* becomes::